2 Options Markets{#sec-c:options}

 Butterfly Spread

 A butterfly spread involves buying options at two different strike prices and selling two options at a middle strike price.
 This strategy profits when the stock price stays near the middle strike (low volatility).
+As with the other spreads we have examined, the payoff is nonnegative, so the trader must pay a net premium to put the position on.

 Code